mmonteleone/DeLorean/README.markdown

   * Functions scheduled to otherwise occur in parallel are executed in proper native order
   * Proper (though unrecommended) API features such as the passing of eval-able strings is supported
   * Throws identical exceptions as native when necessary
+  * Scheduled functions are properly executed on the global scope
 * `Date` objects instantiated to the "current" time respect mocked time advancement
 * Keeps the DOM squeaky clean, and does not automatically replace native time APIs by default